 McKinsey Consulting: 1 Star Glassdoor Reviews YouTube Transcription

 Hi I’m Jenny Rae LeRoux, managing director of Management Consulted.
 And do I have a treat for you today.
 I have been spending time in the depths of Glassdoor looking at one-star reviews, and today I’m looking at McKinsey.
 And some of these really sting.
 You know McKenzie is an amazing place to work.
 Pretty much one of the most coveted places in the entire universe for people to be employed.
-And and some of these you know there’s there’s truth in all one star reviews, but let’s just go through them because some of these are amazing.
+And some of these you know there’s truth in all one star reviews, but let’s just go through them because some of these are amazing.
 This one, interesting!

 As soon as I was identified as voting for Trump it all went downhill.
 This person’s recap of what actually transpired seems kind of disturbing.
 Probably not actually what went down but anyhow, “I was asked many times who I was voting for in the 2016 US presidential election.
 And as soon as I finally said Trump, I was isolated, singled out, and eventually ejected from McKinsey.”
 Okay, that’s definitely not legal, but also I’m just I’m just really interested in if that’s actually what went down.
 “Discriminating against me because of who I voted for.”
 If that really happened you should file a lawsuit!